robintrayler/astroBayes_manuscript/manuscript.md

 Existing Bayesian methods for age-depth model construction rely on sedimentation models that link stratigraphic position to age through mathematical functions that approximate a sedimentation process conditioned through dated horizons throughout a stratigraphic section, which are then used to estimate the age and uncertainty at undated points [@blaauw2012].
 A variety of Bayesian approaches have been proposed to construct age-depth models including `Bchron` [@haslett2008] `rbacon` [@blaauw2011], and `Chron.jl` [@schoene2019; @keller2018b].
 While these methods vary considerably in their mathematical and computational framework, most share two fundamental characteristics.
 First, they treat sediment accumulation as a stochastic process where accumulation rate is allowed to vary randomly and considerably throughout a stratigraphic section.
 Second, they use this stochastic sedimentation accumulation model in tandem with discrete point-estimates likelihoods of numerical age, usually in the form of radioisotopic dates (e.g., ^40^Ar/^39^Ar, U-Pb, ^14^C), as the basis for chronology construction.
 This leads to "dates-only" chronologies with widely variable uncertainties [@trachsel2017; @telford2004; @devleeschouwer2014] that are largely a function of data density.
 That is, modeled age errors are lower in areas where there are more point-estimate age determinations, and age errors are higher in areas with less data, leading to "sausage" shaped uncertainty envelopes [@devleeschouwer2014].

 Previous Bayesian approaches for  linking astrochronology and radioisotopic dates have either (1) solely focused on improving the ages of radioisotopically dated horizons using astrochronology [@meyers2012] or (2) relied post-hoc comparisons of computed astrochronologic and radioisotopic durations to accept or reject accumulation models in the Markov chain Monte Carlo process [@devleeschouwer2014] or (3) by "transformed" astrochronologic durations into age likelihoods via anchoring to other radioisotopically dated horizons [@harrigan2021]. @meyers2012 modified the Bayesian “stacked bed” algorithm of @buck1991 to incorporate known astrochronologic durations between dated horizons, allowing for the improvement of Cretaceous radioisotopic age estimates using astrochronology, and the age of the Cenomanian/Turonian boundary; however their approach did not explicitly model posterior age estimates for intervening strata in the Bayesian inversion. @devleeschouwer2014 recalibrated the Devonian time scale and calculated new stage boundaries using a two-step process.
 First the authors generated a continuous Bayesian age-depth model using the  `Bchron` `R` package [@haslett2008] and the performed a post-hoc rejection of model iterations that violated previously derived astrochronologic stage durations.
 While these results are consistent with both data types the two step processes does not fully integrate and leverage astrochronology in the age-model construction. @harrigan2021 further refined the Devonian timescale by using a modified version of `Bchron` [@trayler2020a].
 The authors used a Monte Carlo approach to convert astrochronology derived durations into stage boundary ages which were then included as inputs along-side radioisotopic dates for Bayesian modeling.
 Each of these methods requires external processing and interpretation of astrochronologic data, either to derive durations or to transform them into a form (i.e., age ± uncertainty) that is amenable to inclusion into existing models.
 In this study we present a new approach designated astroBayes, which fully leverages the advantages of radioisotopic ages and astrochronology, by explicitly including both in the Bayesian inversion.

-## Case Study: Bridge Creek Limestone

-The Bridge Creek Limestone is the uppermost member of the Greenhorn Formation of central Colorado.
-It is primarily composed of hemipelagic marlstones and limestone couplets that extend laterally for over 1,000 km in the Western Interior Basin [@elder1994].
-These couplets are characterized by alternations from darker organic carbon rich laminated clay and mudstones to lighter carbonate rich, organic poor limestone facies.
-Previous work has reported Milankovich scale cyclicity in the Bridge Creek Limestone Member through the application of statistical astrochronologic testing methods [@sageman1998; @meyers2001; @meyers2012; @meyers2008].
-Using and ^40^Ar/^39^Ar ages from several bentonites throughout the section to provide temporal anchoring of the astrochronology, @meyers2012 previously calibrated the age of the Cenomanian-Turonian boundary as 93.90±0.15Ma (mean±95%CI) using an adaptation of the Bayesian "stacked bed" algorithm [@buck1991] that respects both stratigraphic superposition and astrochronologic durations between the dates and the boundary position. @meyers2001 reported a high stratigraphic resolution optical densitometry record (i.e., grayscale) of the Bridge Creek Limestone Member, which the authors used to estimate bulk sedimentation rate. @meyers2004 lateridentified a brief hiatus in the Bridge Creek Limestone Member near the base of the *Neocardioceras juddii* ammonite biozone with an estimated minimum duration as 0.079 – 0.0254 Ma.
-We used `astroBayes` to develop a new age-depth model for the Bridge Creek Limestone Member using the the grayscale record of @meyers2001 and ^40^Ar/^39^Ar ages of @meyers2012.
-We use this age-depth model to estimate the duration of the proposed hiatus and to recast the grayscale record into numerical time.

 # Methods